Skip to main content

 • If you're installing a new version or setting up on another computer, just copy the saved FreeCAD folder back to its original spot in your user profile.

-How to reset FreeCAD to its default state (including UI and toolbars), follow these steps:
+To reset FreeCAD to its default state (including UI and toolbars) after you have backed up the files you can delete the originals from your, follow these steps:

 For convenience, you can save these commands in a batch file (e.g., fc3dReset.bat) to create a one-click solution i.e for windows if you wanted to delete the files or change the script to, say, rename them .